MlennGarien/800craft/README.txt

-Thank you for downloading 800Craft, a custom Minecraft server based on fCraft.
+﻿Thank you for downloading 800Craft, a custom Minecraft server based on fCraft.

 Special thanks to fragmer, what a bro!

 === Installation (Windows) ====================================================

-80Craft requires Microsoft .NET Framework 4.0.
+800Craft requires Microsoft .NET Framework 4.0.
 Your system may already have it installed, and you can download it from microsoft.com

 === Installation (Linux, Unix, MacOS X) =======================================